q-m/mlc-eval/README.md

 this tool, with just three classes.
 To load your own dataset, put your own `data.cm` and other files in `public/data/`, and add `?baseUrl=/data/data` to the url.

+If you want to view data behind the training features in `data.features`, you can use the first column in that file to indicate an id.
+Supply a query parameter `itemUrlTemplate=http://.../:id` to this web application, and the _Categories_ view will show a link in the _Training features_ pane.
+You can use this to improve your training data, for example.

 # Run